rust-lang/miri/CONTRIBUTING.md

 [`rustup-toolchain-install-master`], you can run the following command to install that exact version of rustc as a toolchain:
 ```
-./rustup-toolchain
+./miri toolchain
 ```
-This will set up a rustup toolchain called `miri` and set it as an override for the current directory.
+This will set up a rustup toolchain called `miri` and set it as an override.

+For more advanced build environment configuration, run the `rust-toolchain` script located at the root of the repository.

 [`rustup-toolchain-install-master`]: https://github.com/kennytm/rustup-toolchain-install-master

-## Building and testing Miri
+## Building Miri

-Invoking Miri requires getting a bunch of flags right and setting up a custom sysroot with xargo.
-The `miri` script takes care of that for you.
-With the build environment prepared, compiling Miri is just one command away:
+ Once the build environment is prepared, compiling Miri is just one command
+ away:

 ```
 ./miri build
 ```

-Run `./miri` without arguments to see the other commands our build tool supports.

 ### Testing the Miri driver